Topics FY2020 Meeting of Code Administration Managers and Practitioners

 Opening remarks

-Prior to the meeting, Makoto Hatano, Chairperson of the JPCPA Code Compliance Promotion Committee, stated the basic policy of the Committee for FY2020: "The Code Compliance Promotion Committee is committed to ensuring that member companies comply not only with relevant laws and regulations but also with voluntary codes, including the JPCPA Code of Practice, and that they conduct themselves in a socially responsible manner as members of the life-related industry with high ethical standards.
-Supporting the fulfillment of social responsibility with high ethical standards as a member」 and Priority Tasks「 Support member companies in promoting compliance」「 Promotion of appropriate information disclosure based on transparency guidelines」「 Compliance with guidelines on activities to provide sales information on ethical drugs」「 Government and JFPA、 JFTC、 The presentation outlined "cooperation, collection and dissemination of information, and feedback with the government and related domestic and international organizations such as JFMA, JFTC, IFPMA, etc.".
+Prior to the meeting, Makoto Hatano, Chairperson of the JPMA Code Compliance Committee, stated the basic policy of the Committee for FY2020: "The Code Compliance Committee is committed to ensuring that member companies comply not only with relevant laws and regulations but also with voluntary codes, including the JPMA Code of Practice, and that they fulfill their social responsibilities as members of the life-related industry with high ethical standards.
+The Committee's basic policy is to "support member companies in fulfilling their social responsibilities with high ethical standards as members of the life-related industry by complying with relevant laws and regulations as well as the Pharmaceutical Manufacturers Association of Japan (PAL) Code of Practice and other voluntary codes," and its priority issues are to "support member companies in promoting compliance," "promote appropriate information disclosure based on Transparency Guideline," "respond to guidelines regarding sales information provision activities for ethical pharmaceuticals," and "promote the development and implementation of compliance activities in cooperation with the government, JFMA, JFTC, IFPMA, and other relevant domestic and foreign organizations, The presentation outlined "cooperation, collection and dissemination of information, and feedback with the government and related domestic and international organizations such as JFMA, JFTC, IFPMA, etc.".

-He also stated that the committee will participate in international compliance promotion activities such as the APEC Business Ethics Forum 2020 to be held in October to gather global trends and disseminate information on the efforts of the Pharmaceutical Manufacturers Association of Japan (PMAJ).
+He also stated that the JPMA will participate in international compliance promotion activities, such as the APEC Business Ethics Forum 2020 to be held in October, to gather global trends and disseminate information on the JPMA's efforts.

 Promotion Committee

-Mr. Hiroaki Mizoguchi, Deputy Practice Chair of the Code Compliance Promotion Committee, stated that he hopes that the Code Compliance Promotion Committee fully understands that the concept of "measures" is to require violating companies to make voluntary improvements.
+Mr. Hiroaki Mizoguchi, Deputy Practice Chairperson of the Code Compliance Committee, stated that he hopes that the Code Compliance Committee fully understands that the concept of "action" is to require violating companies to make voluntary improvements.
 He then explained the viewpoints of the measures and other aspects of the measures for the two new cases of measures added after September 2019: "Provision of Taxi Tickets to Deemed Government Employees" and "Catch Phrase Competition".

 He pointed out that the violations were long-standing and widespread, that governance weaknesses were taken particularly seriously, and that although the violations had already been stopped, the measures to prevent recurrence lacked specificity and could not be said to have been fully implemented.
 He explained in detail the criteria for determining whether the violation was "minor or not minor," and whether "the conduct was stopped and appropriate measures to prevent recurrence were taken.
-He concluded by explaining past cases in which weak governance was pointed out, especially "cases in which senior management was involved," "cases in which the product information overview review department was not functioning," and "cases in which there were deficiencies in the internal management system," hoping that the presentation would serve as a reference for promoting Code compliance at each company.
+He concluded by explaining past cases in which weak governance was pointed out, especially "cases in which senior management was involved," "cases in which the product information overview review department was not functioning," and "cases in which there were deficiencies in the internal management system," hoping that they will serve as a reference for promoting Code compliance at their respective companies.

 Promotion Committee

-Kenta Suzuki, a member of the Code Compliance Promotion Committee, reviewed the Code Understanding Promotion Month in FY 2019 and explained the measures to be taken in FY 2020.
+Kenta Suzuki, a member of the Code Compliance Committee, reviewed the 2019 Code Compliance Month and explained the measures to be taken in FY2020.

-First, he reported on the results of the questionnaire survey of member companies regarding the 2019 Month for Promoting Understanding of the Code: "Trust - To meet society's expectations," which is the theme for fiscal 2019, "It was an opportunity to rethink what is required by society as the pharmaceutical industry," "It is an important theme for the company," and "It is an important theme for the company as well.
+First, he reported the results of the Survey among Member Companies regarding the 2019 Month for Promoting Understanding of the Code: "Trust - To meet society's expectations," which is the theme for fiscal 2019, "It was an opportunity to rethink what society expects of us as a pharmaceutical industry," "It is an important theme for the company," "It was a good opportunity for the company to rethink what is required of us as a pharmaceutical industry," and "It is an important theme for the company.
 With regard to the "Inspection Items for Our Workplaces," 93% of the respondents answered that the theme setting was appropriate, such as "It was an important theme for the company, and we took prompt and appropriate actions at the head office and branches," and "We tried to remind the employees by describing and posting items to be inspected with emphasis," and "Specific items were set according to the nature of work.
 The "Inspection Items for Our Workplaces" were also set up, with 96% of the respondents saying that they were meaningful, for example, "We were able to set up specific items according to the nature of our work, which made the items more realistic.

 Kenta Suzuki Practice Committee Member